 As it turns out, then, gauging the outcome of a Sino-Japanese war is anything but simple or straightforward.
 And that’s a good thing!
 Forbearance may reign in Beijing so long as Chinese leaders doubt they can get their way in Asian quarrels by force of arms.
 Doubt and fear in Chinese minds are friends to the U.S.-Japan alliance.

 So the Great War at sea presents an example worth emulating in certain respects and modifying or rejecting in others.
 Let’s devise forces capable of mounting a low-cost strategy, keep the alliance sturdy, and cultivate mariners, soldiers, and aviators who extract full value from their fighting machines.
 Do that and Tokyo may yet prevail.

-James Holmes is J. C. Wylie Chair of Maritime Strategy at the Naval War College.
+James Holmes is J. C. Wylie Chair of Maritime Strategy at the Naval War College and coauthor of Red Star over the Pacific (second edition due out next month).
 The views voiced here are his alone.
+Image: Reuters.